 Talk to your pediatrician about what your child does, when it started, when it tends to happen, and if there's anything you can do that helps.
-He may want your child to see a specialist.
+They may want your child to see a specialist.

 Drugs, such as amphetamine-based stimulants (Adderall, Adderall XR, etc) and methylphenidate-based stimulants (Ritalin, Concerta, etc),and mixed salts of a single-entity amphetamine product (Mydayis) allow kids with ADHD to focus and not to act out in social situations.
 They may work to lessen impulsiveness for kids with SPD but sometimes they may cause kids to focus on the sensory inputs that overwhelm them.